 An information system monitoring the situation of women and children in CEECIS.

-TransMONEE provides trends against common and comparible benchmarks across the following 28 countries since 1989.
+TransMonEE provides trends against common and comparable benchmarks across the following 28 countries since 1989.

-Annual updates can be seen at the dedicated web-based database and its user-friendly version www.moneeinfo.org.
+Annual updates can be seen at the dedicated web-based database and its more user-friendly version www.moneeinfo.org.

 EU member states

 - Czech Republic

 - Bosnia and Herzegovina

 The database is central to the TransMonEE project, which monitors, analyses and disseminates information on family circumstances in the CEE/CIS region.